RTEMS/rtems-docs/c-user/configuring_a_system.rst

 NOTES:
     If there are more processors available than configured, the rest will be ignored.
-This configuration define is ignored in uni-processor configurations.
+This configuration define is ignored in uniprocessor configurations.

 .. index:: CONFIGURE_MICROSECONDS_PER_TICK